lclevy/ADFlib/README.md

 A low-level utility / diagnostic tool for block allocation bitmap of ADF volumes.
 It can display the bitmap or rebuild it (in fact, enforce rebuilding it, even if the volume's flag says that the bitmap is valid).

+### adf_salvage

+An utility allowing to list deleted entries (files, directories) on a volume and undelete them (in the future possibly also extract them to local filesystem).

 ## Credits: